Help us improve our information

 If you decide to try any of these approaches you may want to consider:

-Find out if your complementary therapist is qualified if possible, although many practitioners aren’t regulated as other health professionals are.
+Find out what qualifications your complementary therapist has.
+Many complementary therapists aren’t regulated as other health professionals are.

-Speak to your doctor first, especially if you’re thinking of taking any herbal medicines as these may interact with some prescription medicines.
+Don’t forget to talk to your doctor first, especially if you’re thinking of taking any herbal medicines.
+There may be interactions with some prescription medicines.

 It’s a good idea to talk to your IBD team when you’re planning a pregnancy.
 They will talk through the importance of keeping well and making sure your Colitis is controlled.
 They’ll also consider your general health.
 They’ll review your medicines to check you have the safest possible combination for pregnancy.